Preparing for Surgery

 - Prepare your home to accommodate your post surgical precautions

-About Steriods
+About Steroids

 Our practice of avoiding intra-articular steroid injections for hip preservation patients stems from several studies demonstrating non-negligible risk of rapidly destructive arthritic progression, risk of infection perioperatively, among other high consequence outcomes (1).
 A recent study demonstrated a 5.4% incidence of rapidly destructive hip disease diagnosed at an average of 5 months following intra-articular hip injection (2), and risk was observed to be dose dependent.
 Although single lower dose injections did not carry the same risk as higher dose or multiple injections, the high stakes consequence of end stage arthritic disease is enough to warrant extreme caution when attempting to palliate or temporize a painful hip joint for which hip preservation surgery is still an option.
 For this reason, our preference is to utilize only local anesthetics for diagnostic purposes, or biologics intra-articularly.